benmelz/ioprio/README.md

 ## Usage

 The ioprio syscalls are only supported by linux systems and as such the following API methods will only be implemented when running on them.

 All behavior is delegated directly to the syscalls themselves.
-Refer to the linux syscall man pages for usage instructions.
+Refer to the man pages for usage instructions.

 Wrapper methods and constants for which values are defined on the `Process` module: